prataprc/pitch-caserust/PITCHME.md

 ==================

 @snap[mt20 size-80 fragment]
-Ask a seasoned programmer, where the longest hours are spent ...
+Ask a programmer, where the longest hours are spent ...
 @snapend

 <table class="mt30 size-80">